VedDeore/cura_mind/README.md

 2.  **Set Up MySQL Database:**

     - Create a MySQL database for the app.
 In the database folder, you will find SQL queries to create the necessary tables.
-Run the following queries in your MySQL database.
+Run the queries in your MySQL database.
-    - Create a .env file in the root directory of the project and set up the MySQL connection variables.
+    - Create a .env file in the root directory of the project and set up the variables.
 An example is provided in the .env.example file.

 3.  **Run the Application:**